 Bazaruto Archipelago: Mozambique’s Island Paradise

 The Bazaruto Archipelago is a tropical paradise just off the coast of Mozambique in the Indian Ocean.
-Warm year-round, it consists of six islands renowned for relaxation, diving, snorkeling, birding, canoeing, kitesurfing, and horseback riding.
+Warm year-round, it consists of five permanent islands (and at least one ephemeral island) renowned for relaxation, diving, snorkeling, birding, canoeing, kitesurfing, and horseback riding.
 Together with more than 500 square miles of waters around it, the Bazaruto Archipelago has been a marine national park since 1971.

 The ocean here offers countless treasures, including one of East Africa’s largest populations of the endangered dugong.
 This marine mammal looks like a cross between a toothless walrus and a dolphin.
 It is also known as the sea cow because it spends its days grazing on seagrass.
 An estimated 100 to 150 dugongs live around the Bazaruto Archipelago.